Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-There are two main reasons why we adopt the oracle in \eqref{oracle_data_generation}, in which data points within the same cluster are i.i.d. from some component distribution $G^0_k$.
-First, it is natural to think that the samples from a given cluster are i.i.d, following a commong probability distribution, even though the distributions $\{G^0_k\}_{k=1}^{K_0}$, as part of the oracle, are unknown and need not belong to any specific parametric family.
-Second, under the BSF model, as shown in \eqref{eq:post_prob_V_n}, the integrated likelihood of the data in cluster $V_k$ is proportional to $|L_{V_k} + n_k^{-1} J|$, which is invariant to any permutation of the data indices within $V_k$ for any $n_k \geq 1$.
-This property is known as infinite exchangeability \citep{aldous1983exchangeability}.
-By de Finetti's theorem \citep{hewitt1955symmetric, diaconis1980de, diaconis1980finite}, this implies that there exists some parameter $\zeta_k$ such that, conditional on $\zeta_k$, the observations $\{y_i : i \in V_k\}$ are i.i.d. from some distribution.
-Thus, the BSF model specification is in fact equivalent to an \emph{implicitly specified} finite mixture model.
+There are two main reasons for adopting the oracle specification in \eqref{oracle_data_generation}, in which data points within the same cluster are i.i.d.\ from some component distribution $G^0_k$.
+First, it is natural to assume that observations from a given cluster are i.i.d.\ from a common distribution, even though the distributions $\{G^0_k\}_{k=1}^{K_0}$, as part of the oracle, are unknown and need not belong to any specific parametric family.
+Second, under the BSF model, the integrated likelihood of the data in cluster $V_k$ is proportional to $|L_{V_k} + n_k^{-1} J|$, as shown in \eqref{eq:post_prob_V_n}, which is invariant to any permutation of data indices within $V_k$ for any $n_k \geq 1$. { When, in addition, the oracle distributions $\{G_k^{0,n}\}$ do not depend on $n$ for each fixed $k$,} this property is known as infinite exchangeability \citep{aldous1983exchangeability}.
+By de Finetti's theorem \citep{hewitt1955symmetric, diaconis1980de, diaconis1980finite}, this implies that there exists some parameter $\zeta_k$ such that, conditional on $\zeta_k$, the observations $\{y_i : i \in V_k\}$ are i.i.d.\ from some distribution.
+Thus the BSF model specification is equivalent to an \emph{implicitly specified} finite mixture model.
 To clarify, this does not mean that the implicit component distributions under the BSF model coincide with the oracle distributions $G^0_k$.
-However, we will show that consistency for estimating the partition can still be achieved even without knowing whether the BSF model is correctly specified.
+We will nevertheless show that partition consistency can be achieved even without knowing whether the BSF model is correctly specified.